Aparados da Serra National Park

-The Aparados da Serra National Park (Parque Nacional de Aparados da Serra) is a national park located in the Serra Geral range of Rio Grande do Sul and Santa Catarina states in the south of Brazil, between 29º07’—29º15’ S and 50º01’—50º10’ W. It was created in 1959 as one of Brazil's first national parks, to protect the Itaimbezinho canyon.
-It extends over an area of 10,250 hectares.
+The Aparados da Serra National Park (Parque Nacional de Aparados da Serra) is a national park located in the Serra Geral range of Rio Grande do Sul and Santa Catarina states in the south of Brazil, between 29º07'—29º15' S and 50º01'—50º10' W. It was created in 1959 as one of Brazil's first national parks, to protect the Itaimbezinho canyon.
+It extends over an area of 10,250 hectares and also includes the Fortaleza, Malacara, and Índios Coroado Canyons.

+Geology

+The geology of the Aparados da Serra da Serra National Park is dominated by the presence of volcanic rocks of the Paraná-Etendeka Large Igneous Province, which are locally grouped in the Serra Geral Group.
+This geological group is further divided into four lava formations, namely Torres, Vale do Sol, Palmas, and Esmeralda.
+Additional rock formations in the area include sedimentary rocks of the Paraná Basin, including the eolian sandstones of the Botucatu Formation.

+Geomorphologically, the Aparados da Serra National Park can be classified as a continental escarpment, featuring an elevated plateau and the presence of deeply incised fluvial valleys.
+Because of the strong mechanical resistance of these rocks, erosion rates in the Aparados Serra da Serra National Park are extremely low, ranging from 6 m/million years on the plateau and up to 50 m/million years in the escarpment.

 Flora and fauna

 Despite its relatively small size, the park is characterised by a rich biodiversity, as result of its diverse relief and of being situated at the contact between coastal forests, grasslands and Araucaria moist forests.
 There have been at least 143 bird, 48 mammal, and 39 amphibian species documented in the park.

 Endangered fauna on the plateaus of the park include the red-spectacled amazon parrot, the maned wolf, and the cougar.
 On the slopes, the neotropical otter, ocelot and the brown howling monkey can be found.